TealLock User's Manual

 Select Add to choose files to encrypt.

 Select Recurse sub-folders if you want to encrypt the contents of any subfolders inside selected folders.
 If unchecked, only files within selected folders are encrypted.
-(New in 6.62)

 Select individual files to encrypt, or choose Add All to automatically encrypt any files placed into the selected folder.